saranyu9569/Neural-Style-Transfer/README.md

 ```

 ## How It Works
-Neural Style Transfer combines the content of one image (content image) with the artistic style of another image (style image) using a deep learning model from TensorFlow Hub.
+Neural Style Transfer combines the original of one image (original image) with the artistic style of another image (style image) using a deep learning model from TensorFlow Hub.

 ## Example
 In this example, we transfer the style of Van Gogh's "Starry Night" to an image of Wat Arun temple in Bangkok.

 ### Input Images
-1. Content Image: Wat Arun Temple
+1. Original Image: Wat Arun Temple
 ![Wat Arun]('WatArun.jpg')

 2. Style Image: Starry Night by Van Gogh